Akhil Gogoi

-Akhil Gogoi is an Indian peasant leader, RTI activist, who is the current Member of Assam Legislative Assembly from Sibsagar, Assam since 2021.He is also the founder and President of Raijor Dal since 2020.
-Over the years he has been leading many anti-graft movements in the state.
+Akhil Gogoi is an Indian peasant leader, politician, and member of the Assam Legislative Assembly from Sibsagar since 2021.
+He is also the founder and president of Raijor Dal since 2020.
+Over the years he has led many anti-graft movements in the state.
 Gogoi came to national attention after he was awarded the Shanmugam Manjunath Integrity Award in 2008 for his relentless fight against corruption.
 In 2010, he was awarded the national Right to Information Award by Public Cause Research Foundation for his role in exposing a Rs.
 12.5 million scam in Sampoorna Gram Rozgar Yojna in the Golaghat district of Assam.
-Gogoi is the founder Secretary of Krishak Mukti Sangram Samiti (KMSS)- a left wing peasant organisation based in Assam.
+Gogoi is the founder Secretary of Krishak Mukti Sangram Samiti (KMSS)- a peasant organisation based in Assam.

 Personal life

-Akhil was born to Boluram and Priyada Gogoi.
+Akhil was born to Boluram and Priyada Gogoi in Selenghat Village, Jorhat.
 He attended the Cotton College, Guwahati during 1993–1996, where he studied English literature.
 He served as the general secretary and magazine secretary of the college students union.
 Soon he joined the United Revolutionary Movement Council of Assam (URMCA), a mass organisation of CPI-ML-PCC under the leadership of communist leader Santosh Rana.
 However, by the end of the 1990s he broke with Rana and devoted himself as an editor of Natun Padatik, an independent Marxist journal published in Assamese, along with Hiren Gohain.
 Gogoi is married to Geetashree Tamuly, with whom he has a son Nachiketa.